Is It Cogent?

 Does the learning path depend mostly on looking?
 Is it based on videos, slides, and web browsing?
 Projects are not built that way, nor are careers that make a difference.
 If the learning isn't constructive, it isn't cogent.
 Learners need to listen and observe, no doubt, but they learn best by making things that make a difference outside classrooms.
 Same with project managers.
 In Cogent Language courses, participants build work products that make a difference in their worlds: models, plans, management decisions.

 Is the learning path that you are looking at private?
 Is it chiefly "self-directed"?
-Fine, but project management and careers in it are all about other people and organizations.
+Fine, but project management and careers in it are all about cooperating with other people and organizations.
 It calls them stakeholders.
-Participants in our courses take on the challenges of collaborating with others under constraint, a challenge that is often called "leadership".
+Participants in our courses take on the challenges of collaboration under constraint, a challenge that is often called "leadership".

 3. Is is Cumulative?